actionslaw/bluesky-post-action/README.md

 ## Workflow Usage

-Configure your workflow to use `ethomson/send-tweet-action@v1`, and provide the tweet you want to send as the `status` input.
+Configure your workflow to use `rg-wood/bluesky-post-action@v1`, and provide the post you want to send as the `text` input.

-Provide the service host, username and passwor as the `service`, `identifier`, and `password` inputs.
+Provide the service host, username and password as the `service`, `identifier`, and `password` inputs.

 For example: